gaurav96931/web-dev/README.md

 # web-dev
-This a basic contact page for any company, I have made this a homework project.
+This repo contains my projects I have done as practise of HTML and CSS.